Trinidad and Tobago travel advice

 Money

-The currency is the Trinidad and Tobago dollar (TTD).
+The currency of Trinidad and Tobago is the Trinidad and Tobago dollar (TTD).

-You can convert Canadian currency at all major banks or currency exchanges (Bureaux de Change) in Trinidad and Tobago.
+You can convert Canadian currency at all major banks or currency exchange bureaux in Trinidad and Tobago.

 Back to top